pujan14/dnsmasq/README.md

-# DNSMASQ in container
+# DNSMASQ in a container
-This repo hosts Dockerfile for creating dnsmasq in container. latest tag is updated weekly automatically.
+DNSMASQ in a container is a container image build using [distroless](https://github.com/GoogleContainerTools/distroless).